 The required exhibit has been submitted with the DSP that illustrates the locations, limits, and details of all off-site improvements, as required by this condition.
-In a memorandum dated May 16, 2019, incorporated herein by reference, the trail planner concludes that the illustrated improvements are consistent with the adequacy finding made at the time of PPS 4-17009.
-However, additional details are recommended for some of the improvements prior to certification of the DSP.
-A condition has been included in the Recommendation Section of this report requiring this to be provided.
+Based on a memorandum dated May 16, 2019, incorporated herein by reference, the Planning Board found that the illustrated improvements are consistent with the adequacy finding made at the time of PPS 4-17009.
+However, additional details are required for some of the improvements, prior to certification of the DSP.
+A condition has been included in this resolution requiring that this be provided.